pyglet/pyglet/doc/programming_guide/input.rst

 Using Controllers
 -----------------

-Controllers in pyglet have a strictly defined "virtual" layout that mimics modern dual-analog stick video game console and PC controllers.
-This layout includes two analog sticks, analog triggers, a directional pad (dpad), face and shoulder buttons, and start/back/guide and stick press buttons.
+Controllers in pyglet have a strictly defined "virtual" layout that mimics modern dual-analog stick game controllers.
+This layout includes two analog sticks, analog triggers, a directional pad (dpad), face and shoulder buttons, start/back/guide buttons, and stick press buttons.
 Controllers also include the ability to play rumble effects (vibration).
 The following platform interfaces are used for Controller support:

     .. list-table::
         :header-rows: 1